GSA/idmanagement.gov/_ficampmo/gsapkissp.md

 ### Who Manages the GSA PKI SSP Program?

-The SSP Program is managed by the GSA Ofﬁce of Government-wide Policy, Ofﬁce of Technology Policy, Identity Assurance and Trusted Access Division as the Program Ofﬁce.
+The SSP Program is managed by the GSA Ofﬁce of Government-wide Policy, Ofﬁce of Technology Policy, Federal Identity and Cybersecurity Division as the Program Ofﬁce.
 Other ofﬁces within GSA support the Program Ofﬁce as well.

 ### GSA Ofﬁce of Technology Policy
 The SSP Program Ofﬁce oversees and guides the business and security practices necessary for SSPs to provide digital certiﬁcate services to federal agencies.
 Responsibilities include internal and external coordination for integrating and synchronizing program activities.
 They are as follows: